openstack/tripleo-ci/README.md

-NOTE: toci will now have cloned the dependency git repositories to /opt/toci, If you rerun toci it will NOT re-clone these again, if you would like it to reclone the most recient version of any of these repositories you can simply delete it before running toci.
+NOTE: toci will now have cloned the dependency git repositories to /opt/toci, If you rerun toci it will NOT re-clone these again, if you would like it to reclone the most recent version of any of these repositories you can simply delete it before running toci.

-If you would like to test a specific change locally in tripleo you can simply edit the repository locally and commit this change to its master branch and rerun toci.
+If you would like to test a specific change locally in TripleO you can simply edit the repository locally and commit this change to its master branch and rerun toci.
 See the FAQ if you would like to do this without rebuilding all of the images (e.g. For speed reasons, you would only like to rebuild the overcloud images and reuse the previously built seed and undercloud image)

-See FAQ.md for more information on how to use the tripleo deployment
+See FAQ.md for more information on how to use the TripleO deployment

 Using Toci as a CI framework for TripleO
 ----------------------------------------